Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 The connections between the geometric Langlands program and supersymmetric gauge theory in four dimensions originated in work of Kapustin and Witten \cite{KapustinWitten}.
 They considered a family of topological twists of 4d $\mc N=4$ super Yang--Mills theory parameterized by a value $\Psi \in \bb{CP}^1$ called the canonical parameter (depending both on the complexified coupling constant of the theory and on the choice of twisting supercharge).
 There is a duality of quantum field theories called S-duality that relates the $\mc N=4$ theories with gauge group $G$ and its Langlands dual group $G^\vee$; this descends to a duality between the topologically twisted theories with canonical parameter $\Psi$ and $-1/r\Psi$, where $r$ is the lacing number of $G$.

-The connection to geometric Langlands comes when we consider the action of S-duality on certain boundary conditions in these 4d topological field theories.
-That is, if we compactify the 4d field theories along a compact Riemann surface $C$, then we obtain twists of an $\mc N=(2,2)$ supersymmetric sigma model whose target is the Hitchin moduli space on $C$.
+The connection to the geometric Langlands correspondence comes when we consider the action of S-duality on certain boundary conditions in these 4d topological field theories.
+That is, if we compactify the 4d field theories along a compact Riemann surface $C$, then we obtain twists of an $\mc N=(2,2)$ supersymmetric sigma model whose target is the Hitchin moduli space on $C$ (in fact, it canonically admits the action of the $\mc N=(4,4)$ supersymmetric algebra).
 Kapustin and Witten argue that along appropriate loci in the $\bb{CP}^1$ family these twists yield either A- or B-models into the Hitchin moduli space with particular symplectic or complex structures.
 Then they go on to describe the categories of branes in these 2d topological field theories, and observe that versions of the categories appearing in the geometric Langlands correspondence are associated to S-dual theories.

-A significant amount of Kaputin and Witten's physical analysis is devoted to explaining how D-modules occur as the categories of branes in an A-twisted theory, by identifying categories of A-branes as acted on by the algebra of open strings ending on an object called the canonical coisotropic brane.
+A significant amount of Kapustin and Witten's physical analysis is devoted to explaining how D-modules occur as the categories of branes in an A-twisted theory, by identifying categories of A-branes as acted on by the algebra of open strings ending on an object called the canonical coisotropic brane.
 Kapustin \cite{Kapustinnote} gave an alternative analysis explaining the occurrence of twisted D-modules.
 In this paper we follow a different perspective, using ideas from derived algebraic geometry: we give a classical description of all twists of 4d $\mc N=4$ theories using the language of derived algebraic geometry and then explain why twisted D-modules occur when we geometrically quantize these derived stacks.